Jesulayomy/SCHub/CONTRIBUTING.md

 # Contributing

 Thank you for considering contributing to SCHub!
 Before you proceed, we kindly request that you first discuss the changes you wish to make with the owners of this repository.
-You can reach out to us via linkedin [Jesulayomy](https://www.linkedin.com/in/jesulayomi-aina-27389524a/) / [Micolise](https://www.linkedin.com/in/samuel-iwelumo-8a43a6219/), email [Jesulayomy](mailto:jesulayoMY@gmail.com) / [Micoliser](mailto:micoliser@gmail.com), or any other method of communication.
+Please create an issue  (or discussion) regarding the contribution or reply to an existing issue (or discussion) you wish to address and discuss the changes you plan to make, also you can reach out to us on [discord](https://discord.com/users/488238079753060353), via linkedin at [Jesulayomy](https://www.linkedin.com/in/jesulayomi-aina-27389524a/), or [email](mailto:jesulayoMY@gmail.com).
 This initial discussion will help ensure that your contribution aligns with the project's goals and prevents any duplication of efforts.

 As a contributor to SCHub, please adhere to our code of conduct in all your interactions with the project.
 We strive to maintain an inclusive and respectful environment for everyone involved.